 To apply for this position, please follow the application tool and enclose:

-+ an English version of MSc or thesis, or of a recent publication or assignment - recommended
+6. an English version of MSc or PhD thesis, or of a recent publication or assignment - if available

 KU Leuven seeks to foster an environment where all talents can flourish, regardless of gender, age, cultural background, nationality or impairments.
 If you have any questions relating to accessibility or support, please contact us at diversiteit.HR@kuleuven.be.

-The research project is hosted by the KU Leuven Noise and Vibration Research Group, which currently counts 90 researchers and is headed by Prof. Wim Desmet (https://www.kuleuven.be/wieiswie/en/person/00011973) and is part of the Mechanical Engineering Department, a vibrant environment of more than 300 researchers.
+• The PhD is hosted by the KU Leuven Noise and Vibration Research Group, which currently counts 90 researchers and is headed by Prof. Wim Desmet (https://www.kuleuven.be/wieiswie/en/person/00011973) and is part of the Mechanical Engineering Department, a vibrant environment of more than 300 researchers.
 The research group has a long track record of combining excellent fundamental academic research with industrially relevant applications, leading to dissemination in both highly ranked academic journals as well as on industrial fora.
 More information on the research group can be found on the website: https://www.mech.kuleuven.be/e... and our linkedIn page: https://www.linkedin.com/showcase/noise-&-vibration-research-group/.